-In the 21st century, data security and protection is vital, but there are still many companies making critical security mistakes.
+In the 21st century, data security and protection are vital, but there are still many companies making critical security mistakes.
 There are a few errors that virtually every single company is going to make at some point, and as you earn your information security degree, you will learn more about the other potential problems that could occur in the industry.
 Today, this article will discuss the four most common security problems that lead to data breaches and cause substantial financial losses.

 Mistake #1: Forgetting About Old User Accounts

 In any organization, employees will come and go.
-However, larger organizations face an additional problem with a turnover as it is much easier for information technology (IT) department to lose track of terminated employees.
+However, larger organizations face an additional problem with turnover as it is much easier for the information technology (IT) departments to lose track of terminated employees.
 If the head of IT security is working on other issues, they may not immediately know that someone on the third floor quit their job and went to seek employment elsewhere.
 When the individual in charge does not receive any notification, then the terminated user will remain in the system and the login will stay active until someone notices.
 Through this, it could theoretically be possible for the user in question to gain access remotely and steal information or cause other harm to the company’s network.
 While this should be a relatively straightforward fix, there are some companies that go months or even years without purging inactive users.

 Mistake #2: User Error

 User error could also be defined as user carelessness as you will learn when you are earning your information technology security certification.
 Users often forego important security protocols due to convenience, speed, or even laziness.
 For example, users may share logins, stay logged in overnight, log in from unsecured machines, or share sensitive data.
 Many data breaches are not hacks and actually stem from users of a secure network inadvertently or intentionally sharing data with an unauthorized user or group of users.